KarlaPrz02/Kateroo/README.md

 ## Dependencies:

-This mod requires ModMenu and Cloth Config to work and configure it.
-Please visit https://github.com/TerraformersMC/ModMenu and https://github.com/shedaniel/cloth-config for download them
+This mod requires ModMenu to work and configure it.
+Please visit https://github.com/TerraformersMC/ModMenu for download it